valentinradu/swift-toledo/README.md

 təˈliːdoʊ - The former Spanish capital.
 A city famous for its art, metalwork and marzipan.

-Toledo is a concurrency-ready dependency injection library for Swift that uses code generation to guarantee that all dependencies can be resolved.
+Toledo is a concurrency-ready dependency injection library for Swift that uses code generation to guarantee dependency resolution.

 ## Index
 * [Features](#features)